 - Hirsutism (unwanted hair growth)

-- Hyperaldosteronism — where the adrenal glands produce excess amounts of the hormone aldosterone and blood pressure rises as a result.
+- Hyperaldosteronism, a condition in which the adrenal glands produce excess amounts of the hormone aldosterone and blood pressure rises as a result.

 Also, because it’s a diuretic, spironolactone is often used to treat: